nasa-fornax/fornax-documentation/documentation/faq.md

 This is a known issue in displaying HTML and PDF files inside JupyterLab in Safari.
 The workaround is to right-click (double finger tap) on the file and select 'Open in New Browser Tab'.
-The file should open correctly in a new browser tab.

 (using-git)=
 ## How do I use Git from Fornax?